Tyler Bate

 Tyler Bate (born 7 March 1997) is an English professional wrestler.
-He is signed to WWE where he performs on the Raw brand and is one of the two members of New Catch Republic, performing alongside Pete Dunne.
-He also performs as the masked luchador Bravo Americano, where he is a member of the Los Americanos stable.
+He is signed to WWE where he performs on the Smackdown and NXT brands as the masked wrestler Bravo Americano and is a member of the Los Americanos stable.
+He also performs in WWE Sister's promotion Lucha Libre AAA Worldwide (AAA).

 In 2017, he became the inaugural WWE United Kingdom Champion (later renamed NXT United Kingdom Championship), making him the youngest singles champion in WWE history aged 19.
 Bate is the only wrestler to become a NXT UK Triple Crown winner, holding the NXT United Kingdom Championship, NXT UK Tag Team Championship, and NXT UK Heritage Cup.
 He was also the only two-time NXT United Kingdom Champion and is recognized as the final holder of the title.

 He is also known for teaming with Trent Seven as Moustache Mountain; the two have held the NXT Tag Team Championship, Chikara Campeonatos de Parejas, Progress Tag Team Championship, and RPW Undisputed British Tag Team Championship.
 Bate, Seven, and Pete Dunne collectively form the British Strong Style; the three were nicknamed "the founding fathers of NXT UK" by WWE, due to their crucial part in the creation and growth of the brand.